h2oai/wave/website/docs/buffers.md

 ## The data function

 Use the `data()` function to declare a data buffer.
-The Q server uses this declaration to allocate memory for the data buffer.
+The Wave server uses this declaration to allocate memory for the data buffer.

 `data()` takes multiple arguments: